quick2063706271/DonateNow/README.md

 8. Click on the TERMS AND CONDITIONS to review the terms and conditions for this website.
     <br/>

 9. Click on the DONATENOW.COM at the top left corner to be redirected back to the home page.
     <br/>
+&nbsp;

 ### Userflow for admins
 1. Log in to the webpage using the following configuration: